lineality/Online_Voting_Using_One_Time_Pads/README.md

 3. Users: Stakeholders & Needs & Goals Evaluation (of users) -- not having and coordinating with users/stakeholders and their needs significantly raises the probability that the project will not improbably spontaneously meet their unknown and possibly unarticulated needs by accident.
 -- not properly doing a needs and goals evaluation significantly raises the risk of goals being either incorrectly identified, or having goals indefinitely changing or rotating between amorphous unexamined but often entirely predictable areas.
-4. Features_Goals: User-Features & Subfeatures/Under-The-Hood Features including Categories of Types of Systems, Data-Types, Data-Structures, Structured Vs. Unstructured Data.(tech-stack and resources may be implicit for higher-level goals or explicit for resource-defined needs)
+4. Features_Goals: User-Features & Subfeatures/Under-The-Hood Features including Categories of Types of Systems, Data-Types, Data-Structures, Structured Vs. Unstructured Data.(tech-stack and resources may be implicit for higher-level goals or explicit for resource-defined needs); lexicon: jargon vs. description;
 -- if you do not have a clear articulation of what you are doing (for a user/stakeholder to meet their clarified need) then it is unlikely that the possibly unknown goal will be accomplished in a maintainable way meeting the need of the user/stakeholder.
-5. MVP: 'MVP's (Minimum Viable Products); Deliverables Checklist; Tools, 'Tool Stack / Tech Stack', lexicon: jargon vs. description; skills(learning)
--- an MVP must not be an invocation of a reification-hallucination -- iteratively proceeding with transparency and feedback to align and fine-tune is appropriate and time-tested in many projects.
+5. MVP: 'MVP's (Minimum Viable Products); Deliverables Checklist; Tools, 'Tool Stack / Tech Stack', -- an MVP must not be an invocation of a reification-hallucination -- iteratively proceeding with transparency and feedback to align and fine-tune is appropriate and time-tested in many projects.
 -- articulating incremental MVP (minimum-viable-product) goals and stepping stones is an important part of progressing and communicating incrementally and/or progressing maintainably and sustainably.
 -- articulating incremental MVP (minimum-viable-product) goals and stepping stones is a skill in and of itself
-6. Feedback_Learning: Learning, Tests, Communication, Signals, Documentation & Iteration, Organizational, System, and 'Ecological' Effects, (~agile); Documenting-teaching-learning(skills)
+6. Feedback_Learning: Learning, Tests, Communication, Signals, Documentation & Iteration, Organizational, System, and 'Ecological' Effects, (~agile); Documenting-teaching-learning(skills); skills present, future (learning)
 -- whether formal or informal there must be effective ways of communicating what has been done within the project-team and between the project-team and the user/stakeholder.
 -- Failing to clearly map and communicate the differences between jargon terms and goal descriptions will result in mis-alignment between people and nonsense in planning.
 -- long term maintainability involves communication (including 'future you')